 The Central Market of Valencia is the best place to get groceries, lunch, or shop for regional delicacies.
 You’ll find artisanal meats, cheeses, and wine.
 Also, freshly caught seafood and farm-grown veggies.
 It’s a great place to shop for snacks or souvenirs.

 The Central Market of Valencia has been a community staple for nearly 200 years.
 Originally an open-air market in the 19th Century, the current structure was built in the mid-20th Century.
 Its unique architecture is Valencian Art Nouveau.

 This is one of the largest indoor markets in Europe –spanning 86,000 square feet!

 City Hall Square is one of the most beautiful squares in Valencia (second only to the Plaza of the Virgin).
 If you are visiting during the day, you may decide to visit the Valencia City Hall building.

-Car traffic is closed off around this square on the last Sunday of each month, so pedestrians can roam freely.
+Car traffic is closed off around this square on the last Sunday of each month so that pedestrians can roam freely.
 There’s a pretty fountain and plenty of shops and restaurants nearby.

 9. Visit the City of Arts and Sciences

 The Oceanographic is Europe’s largest aquarium.
-There’s also the Prince Felipe Museum of Sciences that’s surrounded by a manmade lagoon.
+There’s also the Prince Felipe Museum of Sciences that is surrounded by an artificial lagoon.
 You can rent a clear-bottom kayak here and cruise around in it!